Don't forget to check them off!

 Complete Start on Track - Online (your online orientation)

 Start on Track - Online is a module-based orientation program that you complete at your own pace.
 It's a great way to get a head start and prepare yourself for attending Dalhousie.
+This year's program will be available in June 2018.

 Upload your photo for your DalCard (university ID)